swatibbhadoriya/url-shortener/README.md

 # URL Shortener Project

-A simple and efficient URL shortener service built with Node.js, Express.
+A simple and efficient URL shortener service built with Node.js, Express, and Sequelize.

 ## Features
 - Shorten long URLs into easy-to-share links.